 By 2022, CLET had altered all staff working weeks to four days with five days pay.
 This is supported by research from around the world and increases staff satisfaction, staff work output, and improves staff well-being.

 Beyond staff, CLET also recognises the unique needs of its client base and works tirelessly to ensure that these needs are met with minimal stress caused to the individual.
 To do this, CLET has a team who is online 7 days per week, and answers personal calls and texts at all hours of a day, to ensure that client needs are met.
 This is in line with a client base who historically work shift work and have post-service mental, emotional, and physical conditions to manage.
 Flexibility supports this client base and CLET team members embrace the level of social responsibility owed to these workers who have given so much for the community.

 CLET also embraces the need to share and encourage learning for all and offers as many opportunities as possible for individuals to increase their learning, or be recognised for existing skills and knowledge.
 This allows CLET to contribute to the larger community by supporting its individual members in endeavours that improve employment opportunities.
 This improves individual job satisfaction and supports the local economy.

 CLET Training and all associated trading businesses and companies is committed to embracing practices that support and enhance environmental sustainability.

-In 2009, CLET implemented its first environmental policy and has been taking dynamic steps to continue and improve its practices.
+In 2009, CLET implemented its first changes to contribute to environmental sustainability and has been taking dynamic steps to continue and improve its practices.
 Since 2009 CLET has:

-- Encouraged the use of environmentally friendly resources where possible
+- Adopted the use of environmentally friendly resources where possible

 - Increased the purchase of Green Power